 Software Engineering

-Rapid prototyping and internal tool development with AI
+Rapid prototyping and internal tool development from natural-language specs

 Why the human is still essential here